for

 In the preceding slides we have seen two approaches for returning values: explicit and implicit return values.
 The former should be preferred of the later except in the case of very simple functions.

-Explicit - includes one or more returns
+Explicit - includes one or more return

 f = function(x)